Transforming the Treatment of Diabetes

 Truc Le — EVP Operations and Quality

-In addition to his role at Dance Biopharm, Truc Le is also head of operations for a cell therapy company and a drug/device company.
-He is responsible to build Best-in Class Operation and Quality organizations for these companies.
-Truc was the COO for Avid Bioservices, a leading CMO that specializes in clinical trials and commercial distribution of monoclonal antibodies and recombinant proteins.
-Truc was also SVP of Operations and Quality for Nektar Therapeutics, a biopharmaceutical company; his responsibility included all manufacturing, supply chain, material, purchasing, facility, ERP implementation, quality management, and compliance.
-There he led the CMC quality approval of the first inhaled insulin product, Exubera.
+Truc Le is responsible for building a Best-in Class Operation and Quality organization for Dance.
+Previously, Mr. Le was the COO for Avid Bioservices, a leading CMO that specializes in clinical trials and commercial distribution of monoclonal antibodies and recombinant proteins.
+Le was also SVP of Operations and Quality for Nektar Therapeutics, where he led the CMC quality approval of the first approved inhaled insulin product, Exubera.
 Truc has over 30 years of experience in worldwide operations, quality systems management, and business effectiveness.
-Mr. Le has assisted numerous companies in developing their operations and regulatory affairs to meet USFDA and International Standards, including achievements of ISO registration and CE mark approval for European Union.
-Mr. Le has also assisted multiple companies in Business Excellence, utilizing 6-Sigma program to help companies improve their efficiency and effectiveness.
-As a due diligence assessor, he is actively involved in International Supplier/OEM compliance program.
-Previously, Mr. Le was employed for a division of Johnson & Johnson as the Worldwide Vice-President of Regulatory Compliance and Quality Systems.
-Mr. Le has BS in mechanical engineering, MBA in Management, and completed numerous executive leadership training programs, including World Class Manufacturing at Duke University, Executive Management at Harvard University, and a QSR trainer at AAMI/FDA.
+He has assisted numerous companies in developing their operations and regulatory affairs to meet USFDA and International Standards, including achievements of ISO registration and CE mark approval for the European Union.
+He has also assisted multiple companies in Business Excellence, utilizing 6-Sigma programs to improve their efficiency and effectiveness.
+Previously, Mr. Le was employed by a division of Johnson & Johnson as the Worldwide Vice-President of Regulatory Compliance and Quality Systems.
+Le has a B.S. in mechanical engineering, an M.B.A. in Management, and completed executive leadership training programs, including World Class Manufacturing at Duke University, Executive Management at Harvard University, and a QSR trainer at AAMI/FDA.

 Mei-chang Kuo, PhD – SVP Pharmaceutics